Stay Eat Events Weather Beaches

 However, as Langlinais and OAC have been trying to point out this year, king tides don't necessarily mean big waves at Shore Acres.

 It takes a good storm to churn up waves like that – not king tides.
+What's the Difference Between King Tides and Oregon / Washington Coast Storm Wave Events

-“I want to reiterate to your readers that while King tides are this weekend there is no indication of a high surf at this point,” she said.
+“I want to reiterate to your readers that while king tides are this weekend there is no indication of a high surf at this point,” she said.
 “That means that king tides, which do not produce the big waves at Shore Acres, will likely just be a flat sea with a lot of water.”

 Langlinais recommends simply watching the tide charts and surf / weather reports to see if the area gets a high surf of 16 to 20 feet.
 Those kinds of swells are what's needed for a great oceanic show.